nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctl.rst

 The Color-Tunable Light (CTL) models allow remote control and configuration of CTLs on a mesh device.

-The Light CTL models can represent the lightness states on a linear or preceptually uniform lightness scale.
+The Light CTL models can represent the lightness states on a linear or perceptually uniform lightness scale.
 See :ref:`bt_mesh_lightness_readme` for details.

 The Light CTL models also feature their own common types, listed below.